 Hence, this Bali travel itinerary spends 5 days based in Ubud (near the center of the island), and 2 days based in the Uluwatu area (south island).
 This gives you a good position for exploring sights in central/north Bali and also the south peninsula.

-For most of the sights on this Bali travel itinerary, you will need transportation.
-It’s easy to rent a scooter in Bali for 80k IDR ($5 USD) per day, or you can hire a private car with driver for 450k IDR (~$30) for 10 hours.
+For most of the sights on this itinerary, you will need transportation.
+It’s easy to rent a scooter in Bali, or you can hire a private car with driver for 10 hours of sightseeing.

 ✈ Where To Start

 This entire itinerary takes place on Bali island in Indonesia, but first you have to get there!

 Fly to Ngurah Rai International Airport (DPS) in Bali, which is served by a bunch of budget friendly airlines with good ratings.
 AirAsia often has flights from Singapore (SIN), Bangkok (DMK), or Kuala Lumpur (KUL) to Bali for 1 million Rupiah ($70 USD) or less.